-- The continuing effects of the COVID-19 pandemic - Changes in interest rates - Competition from new and existing properties - Changes in national or local economic conditions - Environmental contamination or liabilities
+- The continuing effects of the COVID-19 pandemic

+- Changes in interest rates

+- Competition from new and existing properties

+- Changes in national or local economic conditions

+- Environmental contamination or liabilities

 - Changes in the local neighborhood

 - Fires, floods, and other casualties

 - Uninsured losses

 - Undisclosed defects

 - Regulatory changes

-- Other events outside the Company's control
+• Other events outside the Company's control

-Non-Paying Tenants: In rental projects, some tenants might simply refuse to pay rent.
+Non-Paying Tenants: In rental projects, tenants might simply refuse to pay rent.
 Others might experience financial difficulties that makes it impossible to pay rent.
-Although we would ultimately have the legal right to evict a non-paying tenant and recover our damages, eviction proceedings can be long and expensive and if the tenant is unable to pay rent it is unlikely we could recover the damages due to us.
+Although the Project Entity would ultimately have the legal right to evict a non-paying tenant and recover its damages, eviction proceedings can be long and expensive and if the tenant is unable to pay rent it is unlikely the Project Entity could recover the damages due to it.

 Lower-Than-Expected Occupancy Levels and/or Rents: There is no guaranty that the Project will achieve or sustain the occupancy or rent levels anticipated by our financial models.
-For example, a deterioration in general economic conditions caused by COVID-19 could put downward pressure on rents and occupancy levels in residential properties or prevent us from raising rents in the future.
+For example, a deterioration in general economic conditions caused by COVID-19 could put downward pressure on rents and occupancy levels or prevent the Project Entity from raising rents in the future.
 Similarly, the pandemic has called into question the need for and value of office space, possibly creating downward pressure on commercial valuations.
 Competition, especially from newer buildings with greater amenities, could have the same effect.